Transients Created by High di/dt and Inductive Loads

 Figure 1: Example of an inductive load controlled by a switch

 As an example, I prepared a simple circuit with a small 24V relay.
 In Figure 2, the switch voltage waveform is shown for the Turn OFF process.
-Two important effects can be observed: a) the peak voltage is more than 350V as explained previously from the energy stored in the inductance; and b) ringing and HF noise is observed with the possibility to create EMI problems around
+Two important effects can be observed: a) the peak voltage is more than 350V, as explained previously from the energy stored in the inductance; and b) ringing and HF noise are observed, with the possibility to create EMI problems around the circuit.

 Figure 2: Switch voltage where high peak value and HF ringing are observed